FooQoo/PRChecklistify/pages/side-panel/src/context/README.md

 ## Overview

 This folder, named `context`, is responsible for managing the global state and navigation logic of the side panel application.
 It provides a centralized way to access and modify application state, as well as navigate between different views.
+It utilizes React Context and Jotai for efficient state management.

 - **Folder Name:** `context`
 - **Purpose:** Manages global state and navigation logic for the side panel application.